Frequently Asked Questions

 What happens if nobody wins the Division 1 prize?

-For jackpotting games like Powerball and Oz Lotto, the Division 1 prize rolls over (jackpots) to the next draw, growing larger each week until won.
-For guaranteed prize pool games like Saturday Lotto, Monday Lotto, and Wednesday Lotto, if there are no Division 1 winners, the prize pool is distributed to lower divisions.
+It depends on the game.
+For Powerball and Oz Lotto, the prize rolls over to the next draw and keeps growing until someone wins it.
+For Saturday Lotto, Monday Lotto, and Wednesday Lotto, the prize pool gets split among lower divisions instead.
 Superdraw prizes always have a guaranteed winner.

 How are supplementary numbers used in Australian lotteries?

-Supplementary numbers are additional numbers drawn after the main numbers.
-They are used to determine winners in lower prize divisions (usually Division 2 and Division 5 in 6/45 games, or Division 2 in Oz Lotto).
-You do not select supplementary numbers — they are drawn from the same barrel as the main numbers after the main draw is complete.
+These are extra numbers drawn after the main ones.
+They help decide winners in lower divisions (usually Division 2 and Division 5 in 6/45 games, or Division 2 in Oz Lotto).
+You don't pick them yourself — they come from the same barrel after the main draw wraps up.

 What is a lottery syndicate?

-A lottery syndicate is a group of people who pool their money to buy multiple lottery entries, then share any winnings equally.
-Syndicates are very popular in Australia, especially for large Powerball and Oz Lotto jackpots.
-They increase your chances of winning by covering more number combinations, though each individual share of any prize is smaller.
+It's when a group of people chip in together to buy more entries, then split any winnings.
+Really popular in Australia, especially for big Powerball and Oz Lotto jackpots.
+You cover more number combinations, but each person's share of a win is smaller.
 You can join syndicates at lottery outlets or online through The Lott.

 How do System entries work in Australian lotteries?

-System entries allow you to select more numbers than a standard game, covering every possible combination of those numbers.
-For example, a System 8 in Saturday Lotto lets you choose 8 numbers instead of 6, covering all 28 possible six-number combinations.
-System entries cost more than standard games but significantly increase your chances of winning across multiple divisions.
+You pick more numbers than a standard game, and the system covers every possible combination.
+Say you play System 8 in Saturday Lotto — you choose 8 numbers instead of 6, which covers all 28 six-number combos.
+Costs more, but your chances of winning across multiple divisions go way up.

 Are our lottery results official?

-No, the results displayed on Australian Lottery Results are unofficial.
-We source our data from publicly available information and publish it as quickly as possible after each draw.
-For official results and prize claims, always verify with The Lott at thelott.com.
-We recommend checking the official source before making any prize claims.
+No — our results are unofficial.
+We pull data from publicly available sources and post it as fast as we can after each draw.
+Always double-check with The Lott at thelott.com before making any prize claims.

 Can lottery results be predicted?